ivan-paleo/DMTA.Ctenacanths/analysis/scripts/Sharks_1_Import.md

 1. Read in the original files
 2. Format the data
-3. Write XLSX-files and save R objects ready for further analysis in R
+3. Write ODS file and save R objects ready for further analysis in R

 ``` r
 dir_in  <- "analysis/raw_data"